Moving from abroad to the Netherlands

 • If applicable: birth certificate(s) of your child(ren)

-• if applicable: (an) adoption or recognition certificate(s) of your child(ren)
+• If applicable: (an) adoption or recognition certificate(s) of your child(ren)

 People settling in Heerlen from Curaçao, Bonaire, Sint Maarten, Saba, Sint Eustatius or Aruba must show a deregistration certificate.